 Coimbra is not a densely populated city (in 2021, it had a population of just 140,796), but it is renowned for its historic university, the oldest in Portugal, and is affectionately called “A cidade dos estudantes” (the city of students).
 Given its reputation as a hub of education and culture, I found it surprising to see low attendance at the festival’s screenings, held in the spacious Academic Theatre of Gil Vicente, where the main section took place.

 One possible explanation could be the content itself—national films may not resonate widely with audiences.
-Another might be the growing dominance of streaming platforms, which offer the convenience of watching films anywhere, anytime.
-While it’s undeniably comfortable to enjoy movies from your sofa, this trend creates a widening gap between audiences and the cinematic experience.
-Watching a film on the big screen, surrounded by others, is more than just viewing—it’s a ritual, a shared moment where you connect with others, exchanging emotions and thoughts in a collective experience.
-It’s like entering an unknown cave where you have no idea what awaits, except for one certainty: you’ll be immersed in it.
+Another point might be the growing dominance of streaming platforms, which offer the possibility of watching films anywhere, anytime.
+Of course, it’s a very comfortable solution to enjoy movies from your sofa, but at the same time this trendy “comfort zone” creates a gap between audiences and the cinematic experience.
+Because watching a film on a big screen, it’s like a ritual, a shared moment where you exchange emotions and thoughts with others.
+For me, it’s like entering in a unknown dark cave, where you don’t know what’s will happen, but one thing is for sure – you will dive in it.
 That experience, that magic, is something irreplaceable.
 Don’t you agree?

 For its 30th edition, the festival began with a tribute to Luis Miguel Cintra, a towering figure in Portuguese theater and cinema.
 A special award was presented in his honor, and the festival dedicated a section of its program to celebrating his work.